-D 1.1.1.3.
+E 1.1.1.3.
 WARD COMMITTEE FUNCTIONALITY

-The municipality is guided by its Public Participation Strategy, refer to ANNEXURE K. The ward committee functionality verification results were a 100% for the year 2022/2023.
+The municipality is guided by its Public Participation Strategy which was adopted by council in May 2023, it is referred to as ANNEXURE K. The ward committee functionality verification results were a 100% for the year 2022/2023.
 The ward verification result is calculated as follows: